 Successful projects will fall within the following areas:

-- Projects will focus on assessing community and youth needs, doing feasibility projects and engaging the community in consultation.
+- Assessment and Feasibility Studies: Projects will focus on assessing community and youth needs, doing feasibility projects and engaging the community in consultation.

-- Projects that increase access to arts, art-based workshops, cultural knowledge, traditions and ceremony
+- Arts and Culture Projects: that increase access to arts, art-based workshops, cultural knowledge, traditions and ceremony

-- Projects will support youth groups in accessing capacity-building, knowledge mobilization and funding resources.
+- Innovation and Change Projects: will support youth groups in accessing capacity-building, knowledge mobilization and funding resources.
 Projects will focus on innovating healthcare systems, developing solutions to infrastructure and resource challenges (such as access to clean water and sustainable food sources) and increasing access to technology.

-- Projects will engage multiple age groups and should help to enhance the sense of community (i.e. projects where youth participate in programs with Elders, families, adults, etc).
+- Intergenerational Relationship Building Projects: will engage multiple age groups and should help to enhance the sense of community (i.e. projects where youth participate in programs with Elders, families, adults, etc).

-- Projects will focus on organizational development in Indigenous agencies.
+- Resiliency Building Projects: will focus on organizational development in Indigenous agencies.
 The intention of this focus area is to increase leadership, governance, capacity and opportunity for Indigenous organizations to impact communities and systems.
 Projects can include organizational enhancements (i.e. training, website development, strategic plan development, consulting projects, purchase of supplies, etc).

 Eligibility:

-CREation will prioritize funding grassroots youth groups consisting of a minimum of 3 Indigenous youth.
-Please note: for the purpose of this program, CRE defines Indigenous as status and non-status First Nations, Inuit, and Métis peoples in Canada, living both on and off-reserve.
+Funding in this stream will prioritize funding grassroots youth groups consisting of a minimum of 3 Indigenous youth.
+Please note: for the purpose of this program CRE defines Indigenous as status and non-status First Nation, Inuit, and Métis peoples in Canada, living both on and off reserve.

 Eligible groups and projects include: